sebastianbrzustowicz/Weather-webapp/README.md

 npm i express ejs axios mongoose express-session
 ```
-Also u can install this package for faster preview:
+You can also install this package for a faster preview:
 ```
 npm i --save-dev nodemon
 ```